-Committee Members have prepared the special-purpose financial statements on the basis that the Association is a non-reporting entity because there are no users dependent on general-purpose financial statements.
-These financial statements are prepared to meet the reporting requirements of the Association.
+Committee Members have prepared these financial statements on the basis that the Association is not a reporting entity and there are no users dependent on general purpose financial statements.
+The financial statements are therefore special purpose financial statements that have been prepared in order to meet the requirements of the Committee Members.

-The financial statements that have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements as set out in AASB 1053: Application of Tiers of Australian Accounting Standards, the Australian Charities and Not for Profits Commission Act 2012, the Australian Charities Not for Profits Commission Regulations 2013, the Association Incorporation Act (NSW) 2009 and Associations Incorporation Regulations (NSW) 2016.
+The financial statements that have been prepared in accordance with the requirements of the Australian Charities and Not-for-Profits Commission Act 2012, the Australian Charities Not-for-Profits Commission Regulations 2022, the Association Incorporation Act (NSW) 2009, Associations Incorporation Regulations (NSW) 2016 and as per accounting policies disclosed in Note 3 below.

 The Association is a not-for-profit entity for the purposes of preparing the financial statements.